 Standard at every reputable Calgary cat boarding facility:

-- FeLV (feline leukemia) vaccine — some facilities require for shared spaces
+- FeLV (feline leukemia) vaccine, required by some facilities for shared spaces

-Cat-only facilities sometimes also test for or require negative FIV/FeLV status before stay.
-Bring printed vaccine records — verbal claims aren't accepted.
+Cat-only facilities sometimes also test for or require negative FIV/FeLV status before a stay.
+Bring printed vaccine records.
+Verbal claims aren't accepted.
+The American Association of Feline Practitioners (AAFP) publishes core vs non-core vaccine guidelines that most Canadian feline-only veterinary practices follow.

 Plan vaccines 2 weeks ahead

-If your cat's FVRCP or rabies booster is overdue, the vet appointment + vaccine timing means 2–3 weeks of lead time before boarding eligibility.
+If your cat's FVRCP or rabies booster is overdue, the vet appointment plus vaccine timing means 2 to 3 weeks of lead time before boarding eligibility.
+Booking around peak Calgary travel periods (Stampede, Christmas) compounds this delay.

 If You Just Adopted: Skip Boarding

 Newly-adopted rescue cats need months to settle.
-Boarding in the first 2–3 months is a setup for hiding, appetite loss, and trust regression.
+Boarding in the first 2 to 3 months is a setup for hiding, appetite loss, and trust regression.
 If you must travel:

-- In-home pet sitting — sitter stays at your house or visits 2x daily.
+- In-home pet sitting.
+Sitter stays at your house or visits twice daily.
 Cat keeps territory.

-- Familiar sitter who's already met the cat — have them visit 2–3 times before you leave.
+- Familiar sitter who's already met the cat.
+Have them visit 2 to 3 times before you leave so the cat has had a chance to scent and observe them.

-- Detailed written instructions — feeding routine, hiding spots, “don't force interaction” notes.
+- Detailed written instructions.
+Feeding routine, hiding spots, and “don't force interaction” notes.
+Be specific about favourite treats and play behaviour.

-- Camera/treat-cam — lets you check in without the sitter having to find the cat.
+- Camera or treat-cam.
+Lets you check in without the sitter having to find the cat.

 What to Pack (or Leave for the Sitter)

-- Food in pre-portioned bags labeled by date.
-Same brand/flavour the cat has been eating.
+- Food in pre-portioned bags labelled by date.
+Same brand and flavour the cat has been eating.

-- Medications with written dosing schedule, syringes/pill pockets if needed.
+- Medications with written dosing schedule, syringes or pill pockets if needed.

 - Litter scoop, litter, extra litter box liners.
 Sitters won't bring these.

-- A worn t-shirt or blanket (boarding) — leaves your scent.
+- A worn t-shirt or blanket for boarding stays.
+Leaves your scent in the new space.

-- Written routine summary — meal times, hiding-spot tolerance, scratch preferences, the pat that always wins.
+- Written routine summary.
+Meal times, hiding-spot tolerance, scratch preferences, and the pat that always wins.
+The ASPCA cat care library has good templates for travel briefs.

 Frequently Asked Questions